awolffromspace/hoos-giving-back/README.md

 # Hoos Giving Back: Project-1-34

 A micro-donations and micro-volunteering web application where users can donate to multiple charities, volunteer to perform requested tasks, and view others' donations and volunteering through a feed.
-Users level up for each donation of $10 or each volunteered time of 30 minutes.
+Users level up with each donation of $10 or each volunteered time of 30 minutes.

 Link: https://project-1-34.herokuapp.com